webtwic/webtwic.github.io/README.md

 ### Follow these steps:
 + Clone this repo
 + Install Jekyll.
 Launch the ruby terminal and fire `gem install jekyll`
-+ Run `jekyll serve` in the project directory on the command line
++ Navigate to the project directory on the command line and run `jekyll serve`
 + Launch your browser and type in `http://localhost:4000`

 Everything should work fine after that.